cesarecamurani/CV/README.md

 **Novikov Group** (March 2015 to March 2016)
 Floor Manager at I Robert Restaurant

-## Other languages

-- Mother tongue Italian
-- Basic understanding of written and spoken French
-- Basic understanding of written and spoken Spanish

 ## Education

 ### Makers Academy (October 2018 to February 2019)